Godson777/Discoin4J/README.md

 # This repository has been archived due to this library having not been updated in a long, long time.
-And does not support the current version of Discoin's API.
-Nor do I plan on updating this library to support it.
+And while it does support the current version of Discoin's API, if at any point it changes, I have no plan or intention to update the library to keep up with those changes.